-Number of shareholders and ownership structure

-At the end of the financial year H&M had 246,424 shareholders.
+Number of shareholders and ownership structure At the end of the financial year, H&M had 254,495 shareholders.
 The total number of shares in H&M is 1,655,072,000, of which 194,400,000 are class A shares with ten votes per share and 1,460,672,000 are class B shares with one vote per share.

-H&M's largest shareholder is Stefan Persson and family, who via Ramsbury Invest AB hold all the class A shares, which represent 57.1 percent of the votes, as well as 604,856,427 (587,971,466) class B shares, representing 17.8 (17.3) percent of the votes.
+H&M's largest shareholder is Stefan Persson and family, who via Ramsbury Invest AB hold all the class A shares, which represent 57.1 percent of the votes, as well as 653,093,901 (604,856,427) class B shares, representing 19,2 (17,8) percent of the votes.
 In addition, the family privately own 36,400,289 class B shares.
-This means that as at 30 November 2021, Stefan Persson and family privately and via Ramsbury Invest AB represent 75.9 (75.4) percent of the votes and 50.5 (49.5) percent of the total number of shares.
-Ramsbury Invest AB is thus the parent company of H & M Hennes & Mauritz AB.
+This means that as of 30 November 2022, Stefan Persson and family privately and via Ramsbury Invest AB represent 77.3 (75.9) percent of the votes and 53.4 (50.5) percent of the total number of shares.
+Ramsbury Invest is thus formally the parent company of H & M Hennes & Mauritz AB.
 Ramsbury Invest AB is owned by Stefan Persson and family, and primarily by Stefan Persson.
 Karl-Johan Persson is also a shareholder in Ramsbury Invest AB.

 A class A share has greater voting power at the company's general meetings.
 All the shares have the same dividend entitlement and right to share in the company's assets.
-Since the company was first listed on the stock exchange in 1974 all the class A shares in H&M have belonged to the founding Persson family, as is usual when family-owned businesses are floated on the stock exchange since it allows the founding family to have a controlling interest.
-The division into class A and class B shares is set out in H&M's articles of association and is thus transparent to those considering buying shares in H&M.
+Since the company was first listed on the stock exchange in 1974, all the class A shares in H&M have belonged to the founding Persson family.
+This is usual when family-owned businesses are floated on the stock exchange, since it allows the founding family to have a controlling interest.
+The division into class A and class B shares is set out in H&M's articles of association, providing transparency to those considering buying shares in H&M.

-Annual general meeting 2022
+Annual general meeting 2023

-H&M's AGM 2022 will be held on Wednesday, 4 May 2022.
-To register to attend the 2022 AGM, see the notice of the meeting at hmgroup.com/ agm.
+H&M's AGM 2023 will be held on Thursday, 4 May 2023.
+To register to attend the 2023 AGM, see the notice of the meeting at hmgroup.com/agm.